sassoftware/iot-ingest-data-into-cas-from-sas-esp/README.md

-# Ingest data into CAS from ESP
+# Ingest data into CAS from ESP [DEPRECATED]

+## DEPRECATION NOTICE
+As of the 2020.1 release, SAS® Event Stream Processing no longer supports the loadStreams and espCluster action sets.
+This github repository has been deprecated and will no longer be updated.

+---

 How to use the SAS CAS _**loadStream**_ actionset to ingest data from an ESP running project into CAS.